Semi-boolean and Yosida $\ell$-groups, Martinez and Yosida frames, and the $G+B$ construction: and

 \begin{remark} $\Y$ is not closed under arbitrary products, e.g., $\R \in (Y)$ but any an infinite direct product of copies of $\R$ is not in $\Y$ because \ref{Yosida}(5) fails.
-Since a totally-ordered group is in $\Y$ if and only if it is in $\Arch$, it follows that $\Y$ is not closed under homomorphic images: any Yosida $\ell$-group with a non-maximal prime subgroup will have a homomorphic image that is not in $\Arch$.
-(The hyper-Yosida $\ell$-groups are precisely the hyperarchimedean $\ell$-groups.) \end{remark}
+Since a totally-ordered group is in $\Y$ if and only if it is in $\Arch$, it follows that $\Y$ is not closed under homomorphic images: any $G \in \Y$ with a non-maximal prime subgroup will have a homomorphic image that is not in $\Arch$. \end{remark}